 Lynn Fredricks that Apple and IDG have rescheduled Macworld Tokyo 2002 from its traditional February date to late March (21st-23rd) and its location to the Tokyo Big Site convention center, which he says could be detrimental for the conference because of \"much higher\" air/ground transportation and hotels costs due to Spring Break travel: \"Those of you who frequent the floor and sit down with local vendors know that over the last few years, the number of local vendors and distributors have lessened or cut back on their presense.
 MacWorld Tokyo\'s attendance numbers have not only lost \"headcount\" but also the type of \"head\" has changed from the Macintosh professional to those who visit because they got tickets for free or cheap and need to burn off a Saturday afternoon (Ever see those guys selling tickets down by the subway station?).
 Rather than improve the image of the show, IDG Japan, and I assume Apple Japan, have elected to make matters worse.\"

 Infoworld\'s review of OS X asseses the merits of it as a \"low-end alternative\" in corporate environments, but notes \"Along with the wimpy directory service, scalability is another weak spot for Mac OS X Server; because Apple doesn\'t offer any enterprise-class servers, this may be a moot point.\"

 Pejvan Beigu has created a \"How-to Guide\" [250KB] explaining how to get Divx movies working on MacOS X 10.1 with \"high quality sound and full screen playback.\"

 Phillip Dudas followed-up on the opening of the Apple Store Westfarms (Farmington, CT): \"I have called Westfarms Mall Management office to inquire about the opening of the Apple Store in the Farmington, CT mall.
 The representative told me the store would open within the next two weeks.\"

 OSOpinion.com has published an article entitled \"Ten Reasons To Love Mac OS X.\" Author Kelly McNeill writes \"The bottom line is that OS X comes out on top of its competitors with its astounding choice of applications and platforms.
 There\'s only one OS that allows you to simultaneously run and use software such as Excel, MySQL, GIMP, Photoshop, iMovie and iTunes, and play a DVD.\"

 Handspring plans to unveil two new wireless PDAs that incorporate both cell phone and organizer functionality.
 The new handhelds include the Treo k180, which has a tiny keyboard, and the Treo g180, which uses Graffiti handwriting recognition for text input.
 Both will cost around $400.

-TheStreet.com\'s review of iMovie says that \"Apple\'s advertising campaign is oddly compelling: Not because you\'ve always wanted to elope to a tropical isle and don\'t know how to break it to your parents, but because we\'ve all had the urge to climb into the director\'s chair. iMovie is your beginner's course."
+TheStreet.com\'s review of iMovie says that \"Apple\'s advertising campaign is oddly compelling: Not because you\'ve always wanted to elope to a tropical isle and don\'t know how to break it to your parents, but because we\'ve all had the urge to climb into the director\'s chair. iMovie is your beginner\'s course.\"

 The latest Arizona Central Computing column talks about two Apple stores opening in Arizona: at the Chandler Fashion Center and Biltmore Fashion Park in Phoenix and Apple\'s solicitation for help at its Biltmore Fashion Park store: \"Although Apple hasn\'t informed the media about the date either store will open, my bet is the Chandler store opening will occur when the Chandler Fashion Center has its official opening Friday, October 19th.\"

 Both Carbon and Classic versions of CADintosh 4.1.1 are available from Lemke Software.
 The 2D-CAD program for technical and architectural drawings fixes a bug as well as improves Carbon relliability, DXF import, and IGES detection.
 [Classic, Carbon]

 The Australian Taxation Office (ATO) in conjunction with AUSOM, Australia\'s Apple Macintosh User Group, are soliciting interest from Mac users who would like to prepare their Tax Return on the Macintosh: \"The ATO only support Windows systems, but apparently if they get enough interest from Macintosh users, they will develop a Macintosh version.\"

 Mindlube Software\'s Slacker ToDo Lists 1.1 brings several bug fixes, user interface enhancements, and new repeating \"todo\" items to the native Cocoa application for tracking tasks.

 (We\'ve temporarily reverted back as we work with some design and technical issues behind the scenes.
 We\'ll be using your comments/suggestions to improve the layout/design.
 Look for the new design sometime this weekend. --The MacNN Staff